By David Davies

 The South African African Civil Aviation Authority (SACAA) views any drone flying in the sky as a aircraft and must abide by the same law as manned aircraft.
 As a commercial pilot, a commercial drone pilot must also go through their own certification and exams.
 The first step would be getting your Remote Pilots License (RPL), second would be your Air Service License (ASL) from the department of transport and then your Remote Operators Certificate (ROC) from the SACAA.
 Only once you have these certificates can you operate commercially.

-New products like DJI AeroScope will make it easier for aviation authorities to track rogue drones so be careful!
+New products like DJI AeroScope will make it easier for aviation authorities to track drone users not abiding by the rules & regulations set out by the South African Civil Aviation authorities.

 Action Gear South Africa is proud to announce our partnership with RPAS Training academy the only CAA certified drone schools in South Africa.
 Offering part time courses in Durban, Johannesburg and Cape Town.
 These are certainly the only drone school to get your certified RPL as quick as possible!